highfidelity/hifi-docs-grav-content/04.high-fidelity-commerce/03.commerce-apis/docs.md

 #### Scriptable Inventory Verification <a name="transferVerification"></a>
 If a script has the proper credentials, it can check a user's Recent Economic Activity and Inventory on their behalf.
-You can use this functionality to verify that another user has sent you money, sent you an item, or purchased your item from the Marketplace.
+You can use this to verify that another user has sent you money, sent you an item, or purchased your item from the Marketplace.

 **Example**

-Say you want to **automatically give a user access to a part of your domain _if and only if_ a user has paid you 10 HFC.**
+Say you want to **give a user access to a part of your domain if they have paid you 10 HFC.**

-This example is lengthier than the others on this page, so [click here](./paid-entry-example) to go to the Paid Entry Example document.
+This example is lengthier than the others on this page, so [click here](./paid-entry-example) to learn how you can charge users to access a part of your domain.

 #### Money and Item Transfer Pre-Authorization and Redemption <a name="preAuth"></a>
 A user can pre-authorize the transfer of money or items.
 The user can then save this authorization record in the form of an "Authorization ID" and "Coupon ID" value pair.

-Later, a script written by this user can use these secret values to send the money or items associated with the authorization record to another user.
+Later, a script written by this user can use these (secret) values to send the money or items associated with the authorization record to another user.

 **Example**

-Say you want to **pre-authorize 10 of your High Fidelity Coin to be paid out to a user who wins a raffle that you are hosting**.
-In this example, the redemption step is performed using [curl](https://curl.haxx.se/), but you can redeem a pre-authorized transfer using any script or tool that can perform `HTTP PUT` requests.
+Say you want to **pre-authorize 10 of your High Fidelity Coins to be paid out to a user who wins a raffle that you are hosting**.
+In this example, [curl](https://curl.haxx.se/) is used to perform the redemption.
+But you can redeem a pre-authorized transfer using any script or tool that can perform `HTTP PUT` requests.
 Here are a few examples of other tools that can perform `HTTP PUT` requests:
-* High Fidelity Interface's `request` JavaScript module
+* High Fidelity Interface's `request` JavaScript module.
-* A simple PHP form on a website
+* A simple PHP form on a website.

-1. Use Interface's "INVENTORY" app to obtain an "Authorization ID" and "Coupon ID" value pair associated with a 10-HFC Pre-Authorized Money transfer.
+1. Use Interface's 'INVENTORY' app to get an "Authorization ID" and "Coupon ID" value pair associated with a 10-HFC Pre-Authorized Money transfer.
     1. Open Interface.
-    2. In your HUD or tablet, open the "INVENTORY" app.
+    2. In your HUD or tablet, open the 'INVENTORY' app.
     3. Click the "Authorized Script" button.
     4. Next to "Amount", enter "10".
     5. Under "Optional Public Message", enter "You won the raffle!".